 Most freelancers and independent consultants hit a ceiling where they can’t charge a higher rate and remain competitive, and they only have a fixed amount of hours in the day.
 Even if they’re selective about which clients they take on, the business still requires their personal blood, sweat, and tears every day to operate.
 Is staying small really freeing them up and making them rich?

 The key is to find a business model that’s repeatable like software, information products, or a productized service.
-Learn more about this in a book I co-authored on scaling an agency.

 ‘But I just don’t like operating a business’